alkim-akgun/Bug-World/README.md

 ### Rules

-1. Map is hexagonal (even though its representation in `.world` map files and map reports does not look so) and consists of cells.
+1. Map is hexagonal (even though its representation in `.world` files and map reports does not look so) and consists of cells.
+2. The game starts with one bug for each home cell in the map, with various obstacles and food spread around the map.
-2. A cell may be obstructed by an obstacle (a rock).
+3. A cell may be obstructed by an obstacle (a rock).
 If it is not, a bug can move to that cell occupying it, if it is not already occupied by another bug.
-3. If a bug is surrounded by 5 members of the opposing nation, it gets killed and turns to 3 units of food.
 4. Each bug executes 1 instruction per cycle.
 After a `move` instruction, a bug must rest for 14 cycles.
+5. If a bug is surrounded by 5 members of the opposing nation, it gets killed and turns to 3 units of food.
-5. A bug can mark/unmark a cell with/of one of its 6 different nation-specific markers.
+6. A bug can mark/unmark a cell with/of one of its 6 different nation-specific markers.
-6. A bug can sense its close neighbourhood.
+7. A bug can sense its close neighbourhood.
+8. A bug can carry 1 unit of food.
+9. A cell can contain multiple units of food.
+10. The winner is the side with the greater amount of food on their home cells at the end.

 Rules are more easily understood by writing buggy assembly or bug machine description.
 Read below to find out.

-## Buggy Assembly Language
+### Buggy Assembly Language
 Buggy code is written to a file with `.buggy` extension. `;` comments what comes after in that line.
 The language rules are as follows.

 `[label]:`; label this location in code (don't forget the colon (`:`) at the end).